MilicaBoskic/QA-FinalProject-Amazon/README.md

 16) Click on the "Cesta" button
 17) Click on the "Eliminar" button

 Expected result: Product is removed from the cart and Cart icon shows 0 items.
-The message "Tu cesta de Amazon está vacía" is displayed
+The message "Tu cesta de Amazon está vacía" is displayed.